59 Simple Life Hacks for Dog Owners

 21. Make Your Dog Their Own Digging Box

 If your dog loves to dig keep you can keep your garden safe by teaching them to use their very own digging box.

 22. Play a Nice Interactive Game of Tug With Your Dog

 A 5 minute game of tug works wonders for tiring out your dog & letting him get rid of some of that pent up energy. (and no – it won’t make your dog aggressive despite the old myth)

 23. Make Some Simple Frozen Dog Treats

-Freeze some broth or treats in ice trays to give your dog a nice little treat on those hot summer days.
+Looking for an easy way to keep your dog busy?
+Make them some frozen dog treats.
+Freeze some broth in ice trays to give your dog a nice little treat on those hot summer days.